 The Travel Action Group

-collect evidence towards achievement of Action Plan Targets e.g. Walk Once a Week initiative
+Collect evidence towards achievement of Action Plan Targets e.g. Walk Once a Week initiative.

-will review the actions throughout the year and report once per term to a member of the management team
+Will review the actions throughout the year and report once per term to a member of the management team.

 Every year we will continue to partake in the HUS survey, Bikeablity Training and Bike to School week.
-The results from these will be used in monitoring and evaluating the progress of the STP action plan
+The results from these will be used in monitoring and evaluating the progress of the STP action plan.

-Update Action Plan annually and modify actions as required
+Update Action Plan annually and modify actions as required.

 Our Travel Plan will be incorporated into our School Improvement Plan and continued revisions that maybe made to this.

+McLean Primary School Travel Action Plan session 2017-2018